 Students who have completed 12 or more credits of 100- or 200-level college work at Rio Salado or another MCCCD college with a cumulative GPA of 3.25 or higher, are eligible for membership in the Honors Program.
 Due to district honors program procedures, honors tuition waivers are only available during fall and spring semesters, not summer.
-Honors students enroll in a one-credit course, which challenges the high achiever.
 Scholarships and partial fee waivers are available to honors students.

-For more information on the Honor Roll, or Honors Program, write the Honors Program Coordinator, Rio Salado College, 2323 W. 14th Street, Tempe, AZ 85821-6950, or call 480-517-8271.
-For more information on Phi Theta Kappa, write the Phi Theta Kappa Advisor at the same address or call 480-517-8111.
+For more information on the Honor Roll, or Honors Program, write the Honors Program Coordinator, Rio Salado College, 2323 W. 14th Street, Tempe, AZ 85821-6950, or call 480-517-8284.
+For more information on Phi Theta Kappa, write the Phi Theta Kappa Advisor at the same address or call 480-517-8279.